 Looking for a head start this summer?
 Our gradIreland award winning Internship Programme allows you to become an integral KPMG team member, using your knowledge and skills on big client engagements that really matter – so you can get the most from your summer.

 Our programme runs for 10 weeks (Dublin, Galway, and Cork) for penultimate year undergraduates.
-We also offer six week internships (Cork Audit), and three week internships (Belfast) for all undergraduate years.
+We also offer three week internships in Belfast for first and second year students.

 Here are just some of the ways that we